vectornetworks/ansible-netbox-cfg-nxos/README.md

 # Overview
 This project provides an example of how Netbox data can be converted to network device configuration and applied by Ansible.
 It employs Ansible to poll Netbox data and subsequently deploy a VXLAN fabric with BGP EVPN on Cisco NX-OS.
-This project is a more advanced version of our previous Arista cEOS project [here](https://github.com/vectornetworks/ansible-netbox-cfg-eos) because it includes a fully BGP EVPN feature set and testing functionality.
+This project is a more advanced version of our previous Arista cEOS project [here](https://github.com/vectornetworks/ansible-netbox-cfg-eos) because it includes a full BGP EVPN feature set and testing functionality.

 ## Role/Playbook Information and Requirements